How a Romanian Guy Ended Up In Canada Lobbying For The First Nations

 In Romania as kids, my parents would take my sister and I up in the mountains near my grandmother's village, in the late summer to gather fruits.
 We'd pick berries: blueberries, raspberries and blackberries.
 Out of these we would make jam to last us in the winter.
 My grandmother would also grow a pig from the spring to the fall and that pig would be used from head to toes for food in the winter, as well.
 Nothing would be wasted, not even the tiny tail.
 We just didn't have enough food.

 My friends at Dokis First Nations go hunting for deer and moose in the fall, while in the spring they go spear fishing from boats.
 They do not do this for fun, or some sort of entertainment.
 They live like this.
 They live off the land.
 There is no grocery store on the Reserve.
 To get groceries You have to drive out a good hour.
 So, in some ways, they still live off the land.
 Just like my family lived off the land back in Romania.
 I grew-up like that.

 Last point I wish to make is regarding the Medicine Herbs.
 I carry two pouches.
 Or, better say: they carry me.
 Among other things, one of them has White Buffalo Sage, one of the four Sacred Medicine herbs used by the First Nations here in Canada.
 It is used for Smudging, basically bathing in the Smoke from It.
 This cleanses and protects.
-It is done in the same way in Romania some Spiritual people use Wormwood.
+It is done in the same way in Romania but instead of White Buffalo Sage, people use Wormwood.
 That is what my second Medicine pouch contains: Wormwood.
 So, Wormwood and White Buffalo Sage are both around my neck.
 They come from two different cultures yet, used for similar reasons.

 All the best to everyone!
 Mitakuye Oyasin.